paulsengroup/hictk/docs/file_validation.rst

   :header-rows: 1
   :delim: tab

-Unfortunately this is not a rare issue, as the above bug currently affects most (possibly all) .mcool files released by 4DNucleome:
+Unfortunately, this is not a rare issue, as the above bug currently affects most (possibly all) .mcool files released by 4DNucleome:

 .. image:: assets/4dnucleome_bug_notice.avif